SHOP ALL PRODUCTS NOW

 man sitting at kitchen table anxiety relief treating anxiety reducing anxiety mood enhancing properties endocannabinoid system

-Increased heart rate, shortness of breath, and fatigue are all classic symptoms associated with anxiety.
-These physical symptoms can cause great distress in anxiety sufferers.
+Increased heart rate, shortness of breath, and fatigue are all known symptoms associated with anxiety.
+These physical symptoms can cause great distress in many people.

 Although terpenes don’t bind directly to the body’s main cannabinoid receptors in the same way THC does, certain terpenes can bind to CB2 receptors.
 This can aid in mood regulation and reducing inflammation associated with stress.